 - if the employer has signed a contract in Norway

-The employer’s part of the National Insurance contribution is 14,1% of the employee's gross income.
+The employer’s part of the National Insurance contribution varies between 0 and 14,1% of the employee's gross income, determined by the zone in which the employer is located and the type of industry the employer carries out.

 Norway has signed National Insurance agreements with many countries.
 These agreements regulate your National Insurance membership, specifically which country that will be providing you with coverage.
 Generally, you should only be covered by National Insurance in one country, to avoid double payment.